 Narkiss received the Israel Prize in 1999 for his work.

-Throughout his long career at the Hebrew University, Narkiss served as guest faculty at New York University’s Institute of Fine Arts, at Brown University and at Princeton University.
+Throughout his long career at the Hebrew University, Narkiss served as guest faculty at New York University’s Institute of Fine Arts, at Brown University and at Princeton University (by genaa).
 In addition to his teaching positions, Narkiss was art editor for the Massada Press (1963—1975) and for the massive Encyclopaedia Judaica project (1965—1970), as well as holding the title editor-in-chief of the Journal of Jewish Art (1974—1986).—D.D.R.